 However, the trailer may be a different matter.
 If the cinematic footage contained visual elements that too closely replicated the aesthetic, framing, or promotional style of GTA 6's official marketing materials, a copyright claim against the video itself makes sense.
 A DMCA takedown on a YouTube trailer does not require proof of infringement in court.
 It requires only a sworn statement that the claimant believes in good faith that the content infringes their copyright.

-With that said, the burden now lies on JOGO to file a counter-notification, which starts a 10-to-14-business-day clock during which Take-Two must file a lawsuit to prevent JOGO from reuploading the content.
+With that said, the burden now lies on JOGO to file a counter-notification.

 Anything that looks, feels, or markets itself as a GTA product without Take-Two's explicit authorization gets hit, regardless of whether the underlying content actually uses copyrighted material.

-Just to be clear, a trailer takedown and a game takedown are fundamentally different actions, and as of now, there is no indication that Take-Two has moved against the Fortnite Creative experience itself.
+To be clear, a trailer takedown and a full game takedown are fundamentally different actions, and as of now, there is no indication that Take-Two has moved against the Fortnite Creative experience itself.
 The game itself is still scheduled to launch on March 14, and nothing about the DMCA process prevents that from happening.

 The trailer strike is Take-Two's lightest and fastest possible legal move.
 Whether it stays at that level depends entirely on what JOGO does next, especially with GTA 6 launching on November 19.